 Reporting a problem with a hedge

-Please use our online reporting form to tell us about a problem with one of our hedges next to a road or footpath.
+Please use our online reporting form to tell us about a problem with one of our hedges or hedgerows next to a road or footpath.
 This is the same form used to report issues with our trees.

 Hedges on private property